CurvesHub/CqrsPerformanceAnalysis/docs/Application_Scenario_Overview.md

 ## Scenario 2: CQRS

-It includes the following C# projects:
+It includes the `Cqrs.Api` C# project.

-- Cqrs.Api
-- Cqrs.Application
-- Cqrs.Domain
-- Cqrs.Infrastructure

 It uses the same common business dependencies like [Scenario 1: Traditional](Application_Scenario_Overview.md#scenario-1-traditional) but new ones are included because a company would likely use those packages for the implementation of CQRS in a large scale application.

 The implementation of the CQRS pattern can be done by hand but also be simplified with the Mediator pattern.
 Especially if you want to use other functionality from the package and reduce your coupling even more with The Mediator Pattern.
 The nuget package [MediatR](https://github.com/jbogard/MediatR) provides a useful API to get started quickly.
 But it uses reflection under the hood, which can bring some overhead.
 The nuget package [Mediator.SourceGenerator](https://github.com/martinothamar/Mediator) uses [source generating](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to generate the code which then can be optimized further by the [.NET Compiler (Roslyn)](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/).